scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 ### Where is my node's data?

-By default, the node's database is at `$HOME/.avalanche-go/db` **If you delete this directory, it will erase the state of your node, including private keys and keystore users.**
+By default, the node's database is at `$HOME/.avalanchego/db` **If you delete this directory, it will erase the state of your node, including private keys and keystore users.**

 If there is a new major release (e.g. Denali --> Everest), your node's state will be reset.
-Otherwise, upgrading avalanche-go will not overwrite or destroy your node's state.
+Otherwise, upgrading AvalancheGo will not overwrite or destroy your node's state.

 The only data not in this folder is your node's staking key/certificate.
-These are in `$HOME/.avalanche-go/staking` by default.
+These are in `$HOME/.avalanchego/staking` by default.
 **If you delete this directory, it will erase your node ID.
 This will jeopardize your validator reward.**
 If your node is a validator and you delete its staking key, it will no longer be a validator when it restarts.